luca-bassoricci/gitlab/doc/user/project/working_with_projects.md

    - To analyze the source code in the project for known security vulnerabilities, select **Enable Static Application Security Testing (SAST)**.
 1. Select **Create project**.

-## Create a project with a built-in template
+## Create a project from a built-in template

 A built-in project template populates a new project with files to get you started.
 Built-in templates are sourced from the following groups: